atemmel/codelive/README.md

 # codelive

 # Installation (dev)
 Install the dependencies of `drogon`.
-You most likely have all of them already, minus `jsoncpp` Install `mariadb` with dependencies, including `mariadb-libs`.
+You most likely have all of them already, minus `jsoncpp`.
+Install `mariadb` with dependencies, including `mariadb-libs`.

 Clone the `drogon` repository.